 CHINESE CONTINUERS Unit Value ATAR Category

 Board Developed Course 2 А

 Prerequisites: This is a follow-on course for students who have studied Chinese in Years 8 - 10 or who have previous knowledge of the language.
-Strict eligibility rules apply to the study of this subject. chinese and Literature Context,
+Strict eligibility rules apply to the study of this subject.
+Exclusions: Chinese Beginne Chinese and Literature rs, Chinese in Context,

-Cost Yr 11: \$30 Cost Yr 12: \$60
+Cost Year 11: \$30 Cost Year 12: \$60

-The Year 11 and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
-Students' skills in, and knowledge of, Chinese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
-Students will also gain an insight into the culture and language of Chinese-speaking communities through the study of a range of texts.

-Students' language skills are developed through tasks such as conversation, responding to an aural stimulus, responding to a variety of written material, writing for a variety of purposes or studying the culture of Chinese-speaking communities through texts.
+The Year 11 and HSC courses have, as their organisatio topics.
+Students' skills in, and knowledge of, Chinese w of texts and text types, which reflect the themes and to and language of Chinese-speaking communities throug Students' language skills are developed through tasks s responding to a variety of written material, writing for Chinese-speaking communities through texts. ill be developed through tasks opics.
+Students will also gain a the study of a range of texts such as conversation, respondi associated w n insight into t ng to an aural ith a range the culture I stimulus,

-- Personal identity

-- Education and aspirations

-- Recreation and leisure

-- Lifestyles

-- Travel experiences

-- Tourism and hospitality

-- History and culture

-- Youth issues

-- The world of work
+Main Topics Covered:

+Year 11 Course: - Personal identity - Education and aspirations - Recreation and leisure - Lifestyles Year 12 Course: - Travel experiences - Tourism and hospitality - History and culture - Youth issues - The world of work

+Particular Course Requirements: Nil